JakeWnuk/ptt/README.md

  Password Transformation Tool (`ptt`) is a versatile utility designed for password cracking.
 It facilitates the creation of custom rules and transformations, as well as the generation of wordlists.
-This tool supports processing data from files, URLs, and standard input, streamlining cracking workflows.
+This tool supports processing data from standard input, streamlining cracking workflows.

 `PTT` is written in `Go`, is compatible with multiple platforms, and can be easily integrated into existing workflows.
 The tool is designed to be user-friendly and intuitive, with a wide range of features and options.